 Thank you for your incredible efforts!
-This September we have seen how small actions can lead to a big shift in attitudes and legislation.
+In September 2019 we saw how small actions can lead to a big shift in attitudes and legislation.

 Fiona Buchanan and Diane Green

 Christian Aid Scotland's Campaign Officers

 The last-minute increase in ambition from Parliament was thanks to extensive public pressure and in particular to the incredible youth-led climate marches.
 Campaigners should feel rightly proud of having moved Scotland’s climate action a significant step forward.

 The world will be watching as the UN climate negotiations come to Glasgow in November.
 SCCS and Christian Aid will continue to work with the Scottish Government, all politicians and the climate movement to secure rapid, transformational action and climate justice.

 Sally Foster-Fulton, Head of Christian Aid Scotland said: